 Andrew is also an Air Force Veteran, serving from 1997-2001.

 Rev. Rich Hendricks (B.A.
 Drake University; JD University of Virginia School of Law; M.Div.
 Emory University) has worked for equality as pastor of Metropolitan Community Church of the Quad Cities in Davenport, Iowa for the past thirteen years.
 He wears unmatched shoes to spark conversations around being different.

 Rich is the co-founder of QC Pride, Inc., and of One Human Family QCA.
 Rich

 seeks a more just society also through his work with Quad Cities Interfaith.
 He is a trained Climate Reality Leadership Project speaker, and is the Co-Chair of

 Creation Care for the Universal Fellowship of Metropolitan Community Churches.

-Ashley's long-held passion for helping others any way she can inspired her to work towards making that her career as a social worked and social justice advocate.
+Ashley's long-held passion for helping others has inspired her to pursue a career in social work and become a social justice advocate.
 She earned her Bachelor's degree in Law Enforcement & Justice Administration, Psychology, and Business Management from Western Illinois University - Quad Cities.
 She is also certified in Mental Health First Aid.